DoganM95/Identity-Responder/README.md

 ## Setup

 - Get a linux machine ready to serve the container
+- Create an account at [ipinfo.io](https://ipinfo.io/) and get your access token
 - Start the container using
   ```shell
   docker run \